en_USEnglish

 IDE definition

-The integrated development environment (IDE) is a must-have for many developers software.
-Deeply rooted in operational development practices, these tools offer a multitude of functions for managing the various aspects of programming.
+The integrated development environment (IDE) is a must-have for many software developers.
+Deeply rooted in operational development practices, these tools offer a multitude of functionalities for managing the various aspects of programming.

 The acronym IDE

 IDE stands for "Integrated Development Environment".
-At its simplest, it's software that provides developers with a set of tools useful in the software creation process.
+At its simplest, it's a software package that provides developers with a set of tools useful in the software creation process.

 General description of an IDE